 - Jack McLean Park, 700 Paul Russell Road (City)

-Although we were spared from this storm, the 2022 hurricane season is not over.
+Plan now because when disaster strikes it is too late to prepare.
 Leon County and the City of Tallahassee encourage citizens to put disaster supplies in a waterproof and durable five-gallon bucket.
 Keep these essential items near an exit door in your home or in your vehicle.

 Some important items include a flashlight, medications, nonperishable food and water.
 Visit LeonReady.com to view the 2022 Disaster Survival Guide for disaster preparedness resources and a full list of preparedness items.